 A while back I made these guacamole deviled eggs where I substituted ripe avocado for the mayonnaise.
-They were so good I decided to go with that little maneuver from now on.
+They were one of those easy Mexican recipes that were so good I decided to go with that little maneuver from now on.
 The avocado makes the deviled eggs just creamy enough without being heavy and if you hate mayonnaise (which I don’t, but a lot of people do) than you can have your deviled egg and eat it too!

 On a kind of related, kind of completely unrelated note; the results from our first ever ¡Hola!
 Jalapeño Reader Survey are coming in (if you haven’t taken it yet, please take a few minutes to give your feedback).
 I am pleasantly surprised to see you guys want more entertaining ideas!
 Which is YAY!!
 Because Meg (from This Mess Is Ours) and Aida (from Salt and Wind) and I got together last weekend to celebrate Aida’s recent elopement with a Friends Who Fete Bridal Shower.
 I’ll be sharing all the details with you over the next couple weeks but it was an effortlessly elegant party and I know one you are going to want to recreate this time of year with all the weddings and baby showers and such going on so I’ve got all the details from the recipes down to the decorations to make your next party absolutely perfect!

 So there you go, your wish is my command.
 Now go make yourself some deviled eggs!Print